GaurangDhorda/set-title-with-breadcrumbs/projects/set-title-with-breadcrumbs/README.md

 # Set Title with Breadcrumbs

-This angular library is used to set Page title and detects angular-router to generate breadcrumbs for your site map.
+For library version 0.0.9 , This angular library is used to set Page title and detects angular-router to generate breadcrumbs for your site map.
 In order to work with this library you have to set app-routing.module.ts with data object properlly.

+For Library version 0.0.10 Now, this library is ready to use with standalone components as well.

 # Features!

 - generate breadcrumbs
 - Sets page title
 - adds data property to angular router

 ### Tech

 This library uses below projects to work properly:

-* [Angular] - An angular component and service!
+- [Angular] - An angular component and service!

 ### Installation